-A Novell client can use the User agent to go into an SLP Directory agent or Service agent, or into NDS to reach out to other LAN or WAN segments, as shown in Figure 1-2.
+A Novell client can use the User agent to go into an SLP Directory agent or Service agent, or into NDS to reach out to other LAN or WAN segments, as shown in Figure 2 on page 12.

 This method does not rely on service information obtained from routers.
 Instead, NDS is used for global communication of information.
 Through this method, service updates on local segments are just as reliable and dynamic as on IPX SAP-based networks.